cityofaustin/atd-moped/moped-etl/data-tracker-sync/README.md

 #### Testing by running the script locally

-Testing the sync process outside of the production environment requires a few steps since the we don't want to test on production and the unique signal IDs differ between the production app and test copies.
+Testing the sync process outside of the production environment requires a few steps since we don't want to test on production and the unique signal IDs differ between the production app and test copies.
 The steps are as follows:

 1. Start the local instance of the Moped Hasura cluster from a production snapshot or using the seed data
 2. Create a new project in Moped and set the environment variable called TEST_MOPED_PROJECT_ID to the